zhou-haitao/zhou-haitao.github.io/docs/source/getting-started/example/sparse_attn.md

 )

 prompts = [
-    "PUT A LONG PROMPT HERE TO SEE ACCELERATION EFFECT."
+    "PUT A LONG PROMPT HERE TO SEE ACCELERATION EFFECTS."
 ]
 ```